MissingCore/react-native-metadata-retriever/README.md

 ): Promise<BulkMetadata<TOptions>>;
 ```

-Get the metadata of multiple URIs.
+Get the metadata of multiple uris.

 ### getMetadata